TurboNodes/client-node/README.md

 `$0.10` may seem low but the network is small, therefore the handled bandwidth per node is high.

-For example, a low-end node shares 0.05 GB/hour of bandwidth.
+For example, an average low-end node shares 0.05 GB/hour of bandwidth.
-At the current price rate we get $3.72/month + bonuses **per node** if running 24/7, user can run multiple nodes.
+At the current price rate we get $3.72/month + bonuses **per node** if running 24/7, users can run multiple nodes.

 #### Score calculation